zzheng2020/Master-Thesis/Thesis/draft.md

 ### 3.5.1 Key Replication Metrics

-The following metrics provided by the `pg_stat_replication` view are crucial to understanding the synchronization progress:
+The following metrics provided by the `pg_stat_replication` view are crucial to understanding the synchronisation progress:

 1. **sent_lsn**: This metric represents the latest Write-Ahead Log (WAL) position sent by the master node to the follower node.
 2. **pg_current_wal_flush_lsn**: This function returns the latest WAL position that has been flushed to disk on the master node.
 3. **pg_wal_lsn_diff(lsn1, lsn2)**: This function calculates the byte difference between two WAL positions.

-### 3.5.2 Determining Synchronization Completion
+### 3.5.2 Determining Synchronisation Completion

-To determine when the synchronization process is complete, we can compare the `sent_lsn` value with the `pg_current_wal_flush_lsn` value.
-When these two values match, it indicates that the latest WAL position sent by the master node has been flushed to disk, and the synchronization process is complete.
+To determine when the synchronisation process is complete, we can compare the `sent_lsn` value with the `pg_current_wal_flush_lsn` value.
+When these two values match, it indicates that the latest WAL position sent by the master node has been flushed to disk, and the synchronisation process is complete.

 Additionally, the `pg_wal_lsn_diff` function can be used to monitor the remaining byte difference between the master and follower nodes' WAL positions.
-This information can be useful in estimating the remaining synchronization time, allowing for more accurate predictions and adjustments to the system.
+This information can be useful in estimating the remaining synchronisation time, allowing for more accurate predictions and adjustments to the system.

-By leveraging the information provided by the `pg_stat_replication` view and the associated functions, we can effectively monitor the synchronization progress between the master and follower PostgreSQL databases.
+By leveraging the information provided by the `pg_stat_replication` view and the associated functions, we can effectively monitor the synchronisation progress between the master and follower PostgreSQL databases.
 This capability aligns with our system design goals, ensuring minimal downtime, automated processes, and transparent operation for clients during database version changes.
 As a result, we can better support the needs of Ericsson and its clients in a competitive and dynamic business landscape.

 ## 3.6 Integrating Blue-Green Deployment Strategy with Kubernetes